Liverpool–Parramatta T-way: Services

 There are a number of services using portions of the T-way.
 The only service to have the prefix T is T80, which runs along the whole stretch of the T-way.
 In the financial year ended June 2012, 2.77 million passengers used the T-way services.

 Provision of the service T80 was put out to tender and an eight-year contract awarded to Western Sydney Buses.
 Services were initially provided by 17 natural-gas Mercedes-Benz O405NH buses in blue and yellow T-way livery.
 These were replaced in 2004 by diesel Volvo B12BLEs.

-Since October 2013, services have been operated by Transit Systems Sydney as part of its Sydney Bus Region 3 contract.
-All State Transit bus fleet used for the T-way were transferred to Transit Systems Sydney.
+Since October 2013, services have been operated by Transit Systems as part of its Sydney Bus Region 3 contract.
+All State Transit bus fleet used for the T-way were transferred to Transit Systems.
 The liveries of these buses still show the colours of State Transit, blue and white, with some now in the Transport NSW livery.
 Buses inherited from State Transit had on-board audio announcements and green automatic validating machines which have since been replaced by Opal validators like other buses.
 Now it uses double deck, bendy and rigid buses.

 T80 was the first Rapid bus route in Sydney.

+On June 21 2026, Transport For NSW renumbered the service to 80.
+It now operates as a 24 hour service and serves seven days a week between Parramatta and Liverpool via the T-way.